January 2018 School Holiday Workshops

 Annaliese has extensive experience teaching performance arts and singing to students ranging from early childhood through to adult.
 She has been a NIDA Open tutor for the past 5 years, in addition to teaching privately, and in a number of schools and agencies since leaving high school.
 To add to this wealth of experience she has also taught dance and movement with Startime Studios and The Rhythm Factory in Sydney.
 Her skills were used extensively on the Australian feature film Goddess where she was the Childrens’ Acting Coach (on-set), recording artist and Casting assistant.

 As a singer/composer/cabaret artist she has performed at numerous festivals both in Australia and overseas including fringe festivals in Edinburgh, Sydney and Adelaide and the Melbourne Comedy Festival.
 She currently performs as a member of the cabaret group Lady Sings it Better who were named as the best musical theatre and cabaret act at the 2016 Sydney Fringe Festival.
 She has recorded a number of EPs and, in addition to performing at venues such as the Basement and STC, she has supported artists such as Monica Trapaga, Deborah Conway, Brendan Maclean and Wes Carr.

 As an actor Annaliese has performed professionally on stage at the former Darlinghurst Theatre in When Bees in Honey Drown and La Dispute and also on screen in the ABC series Childrens Hospital and the feature film Goddess.

 She brings youth and vitality to her classes and is excited to bring her skills and experience "back home!"

-To secure your place in a workshop complete the online application clearly indicating the workshops you wish to attend and you will be sent details about your acceptance, clothing requirements etc and payment method.
+Payment and Enrolment: - to secure your place in a workshop complete this online application clearly indicating the workshops you wish to attend and you will be sent details about your acceptance, clothing requirements etc and payment method.